 Please view below for general and track-specific admissions requirements and how to apply to the program.
 They are subject to change at any time as per the University.

-The BHSc program will admit entry-level and mid-level clinicians, allied health professionals and health care administrators with diverse education, work, and life experiences who have demonstrated capacity to pursue the course of study and increasingly responsible positions in health care.
-Areas of consideration include application content, academic record, prior health care experience, letters of evaluation and personal motivation.
+The BHSc program will admit entry-level, mid-level clinicians, allied health professionals. health care administrators and applicants with diverse education, work, and life experiences who demonstrate the desire and capacity to pursue the course of study in health and increasingly responsible positions in health care.
+Areas of consideration include application content, academic record, prior health care experience, health care related volunteerism, letters of evaluation and personal motivation.
 In special circumstances, a personal interview with members of the committee may be required (phone interview may be substituted).
 All interview expenses are the responsibility of the applicant.

-Upon receipt of the completed application, fees, credentials and transcripts, the Admissions Officers and the College of Health Care Sciences will review all material for evidence of the proper education, training and background to enter the B.H.Sc.
+Upon receipt of the completed application, fees, credentials and transcripts, the Admissions Officers and the Dr. Pallavi Patel College of Health Care Sciences will review all material for evidence of the proper education, training and background to enter the B.H.Sc.

-The university reserves the right to modify any requirements on an individual basis as deemed necessary by the dean of the College of Health Care Sciences.
+The university reserves the right to modify any requirements on an individual basis as deemed necessary by the dean of the Dr. Pallavi Patel College of Health Care Sciences.